Wyoming County sitting in new technology sweet spot

 One of the growing pains the county will likely face is the lack of housing.

-In Wyoming County, 87 percent of land is owned by out-of-state landowners, significantly crippling economic development, officials have said.
+In Wyoming County, 87 percent of land is owned by out-of-state landowners, significantly crippling economic development, according to officials.

 “We’re going to need housing and we’re going to need affordable apartments for people who work in the service industry,” Mullins said.